How Our Evidence

 Clinical Evidence Review

 We start with the science.
-Our team reviews relevant studies indexed in PubMed, focusing exclusively on human clinical trials.
+Our team reviews relevant studies indexed in PubMed, focusing first on human clinical trials, systematic reviews, and meta-analyses.
 Animal studies and in-vitro research may be referenced for context but are never used as the sole basis for health claims or dosage guidance.

 • Systematic search of PubMed for human clinical trials